Overview

 Do you enjoy…

-- Problem solving, critically analysing, thinking, questioning and challenging issues?
+- Questioning and challenging issues?

 - Learning about the culture, economic and sociological make-up of France?

-- Conversing in and learning French ?
+- Conversing in and learning French?

 Law and French at Trinity